PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 - Your lead Pokémon is not following you around.
 (Applies to Isle of Armor and Crown Tundra)
 - Your lead Pokémon must not be shiny. (this will cause false positive detections)
 - You are standing in a grassy area with overworld spawns.
-- You must be zoomed out to maximize the view.
+- You must be zoomed out to maximize the view. (needed for accurate trajectory calculation)
-- You are not on your bike.
+- You are not on your bike. (needed for correct trajectory movement)
 - You must be saved in the above position.
 The program will reset if it gets stuck.
 - Start the program in the [Change Grip/Order Menu](../Appendix/ChangeGripOrderMenu.md).